 Hosting your own events enables you to build relationships morestrategically than a conference typically allows, because you’re controllingthe guest list, and as the convener, you get “credit” for the connections yourguests make with one another.

-don’t need a special skill set, and the logistics don’t have to be overwhelming.
+Many of my clients who are looking to scale their business havetrailed this approach and find it much easier than initially expected: youdon’t need a special skill set, and the logistics don’t have to be overwhelming.

-gathering, here are five strategies you can use to curate your attendees andbring a fascinating mix of people together.
+If you’re interested in organizing your own networkinggathering, here are five strategies you can use to curate your attendees andbring a fascinating mix of people together.

 Think strategically about educating your audience.

 People will attend your event if it focuses on solving a problemthey already have (or will have in the future).
 For example, if you want tobuild credibility as a building renovator convene events that educate attendeeson the best practice renovation techniques in your chosen niche.